-D.1.11 Letter J vs. Letter I With Ogonek
+D.1.11 Latin Small Letter J vs. Latin Small Letter I with Ogonek

 Hypothesis:

-Letter J and Letter I With Ogonek may become confusable in some font designs, since the ogonek may be mistaken for the extension of the j-shape below the baseline for less careful readers.
+Latin Small Letter J and Latin Small Letter I with Ogonek may become confusable in some font designs, since the ogonek may be mistaken for the extension of the j-shape below the baseline for less careful readers.